Foo-Manroot/foo-manroot.github.io/_posts/2017-11-18-gnuradio-ook.markdown

-To decode the data, I'll substitute the `statistics sink` for [another custom block](/assets/posts/2017-11-18-gnuradio-ook/flowgraphs/ook2bin.py) to dump the bits on stdout.
+To decode the data, I'll substitute the `statistics sink` for [another custom block](/assets/posts/2017-11-18-gnuradio-ook/flowgraphs/ook2bin.py) to dump the bits on STDOUT.
 I guess there may be a simpler method to dump the data, but I chose this one because Python is a language where development is very fast, and I didn't know how to do it with the available blocks.

-This flowgraph can be downloaded from [here](/assets/posts/2017-11-18-gnuradio-ook/flowgraphs/decode.grc); and this is an example of it decoding packets in real time:
+This flowgraph can be downloaded from [here](/assets/posts/2017-11-18-gnuradio-ook/flowgraphs/decode.grc).
+This is an example of it decoding packets in real time:

 {% include video.html
 	src="/assets/posts/2017-11-18-gnuradio-ook/Screencast-flowgraph_decoding.webm"